GoogleCloudPlatform/ai-platform-samples/training/sklearn/structured/custom_routines/README.md

 set the environment variable `CUSTOM_ROUTINE_PATH` which points to it.
 `CUSTOM_ROUTINE_PATH` will later be used during the deployment of the model.

+### Monitoring
+Once the training starts and the models are generated, you may view the training job in the [AI Platform page](https://pantheon.corp.google.com/mlengine/jobs).
+If you click on the corresponding training job, you will be able to view the chosen hyperparamters, along with the metric scores for each model.
+All the generated model objects will be stored on GCS.

 ## Explaining Key Elements

 In this section, we'll highlight the main elements of this sample.